 Federal EV Charging Grant Program

 In addition to the federal NEVI program EV charging funding mentioned above, Oregon (and other states) can apply for additional EV charging grant funding from the federal government.
 Eligible funding recipients include state and local entities, Metro Planning Organizations, and Tribal governments.
-More information about this grant program is expected from the federal government in fall 2022.
+More information about one of these grant programs -- the Charging and Fueling Infrastructure (CFI) grant program – was published in March 2023.
+This funding opportunity provides grants to strategically deploy publicly accessible EV charging, and hydrogen/propane/natural gas fueling in communities and along designated corridors.

 Medium and Heavy-duty Zero Emission Vehicles

-ODOT is collaborating with the Department of Environmental Quality on a medium- and heavy-duty ZEV incentives report to support adoption, due to be completed by December 2022.
+ODOT collaborated with the Department of Environmental Quality on a medium- and heavy-duty ZEV incentives report to support adoption, completed in December 2022.
 This effort follows the completion of a Multi-State Medium- and Heavy-Duty Zero-emission Vehicle Action Plan

 that includes Oregon.
 Details from the plan development process can be found here